grindsa/acme2certifier/docs/cert_chain.md

 Optional JSON list of PEM files appended after skip.
 Each file may contain one certificate or a chain.
 Relative paths are resolved against `ACME2CERTIFIER_BASE_DIR` when that variable is set.
 Files are read when the CA handler is bound (restart after replacing a PEM).

-Each appended certificate must certify the previous one (issuer name and signature).
+Each appended certificate must certify the previous one (issuer name and signature) unless `cert_chain_link_check` is `False`.
 Appending the end-entity certificate, or a certificate already in the remaining chain, is a configuration error.

 ```config
 [CAhandler]